What can I claim as an expense as a sole trader?

 When you complete your self-assessment tax return, you have the option of just providing one figure or a complete breakdown of all your expenses.
 If you only provide the one figure, be prepared to provide evidence and back up this figure should the HMRC question it.
 Make sure to keep receipts, as that will help with proof of purchase etc.

-Cashplus provides Business Current Accounts for thousands of Sole Traders.
-If you’re interested in a Current Account with features like integration with accountancy software, and as little as a three minute sign-up process head over to our application page.
+Cashplus Bank provides Business Bank Accounts for thousands of Sole Traders.
+If you’re interested in a Bank Account with features like integration with accountancy software, and as little as a four minute sign-up process head over to our application page.

 If you enjoyed this article, please feel free to share it on social media!
 Our Community page is filled with articles, blog pieces and hints and tips on building your perfect business.